 6. Bright LED displays that give away your position at night

 Some WMRLF are better about this than others, but every WMLRF has a display that emits light, and that light can reflect off your face at the worst possible moment, revealing your position to adversaries and predators.
 In many circumstances, having your face lit up by a digital display may simply not be an option.
+When you use a Sightlok / Sig Sauer rangefinder combo, you can get your range and dope without alerting your target.

 To learn more about the Sightlok RF-1, click here.